 An IUD can only be placed by a healthcare provider.
 The team at Comprehensive Women’s Health are here to help you determine if it’s the right choice for you and to oversee the insertion.

-Dr. Powell or Dr. Lee put the IUD in through your vagina until it reaches your uterus.
+Dr. Powell will put the IUD in through your vagina until it reaches your uterus.
 You may feel slight pain or cramping, but these sensations are brief.
 Following IUD insertion, you may have dizziness and some spotting for a few days.

 A string of about one to two inches will trail out of your cervix, but you won’t really notice it.
 Occasionally checking for this string does help you know that your IUD is in place and hasn’t slipped.